esa/pagmo2/doc/sphinx/docs/python/tutorials/coding_udp_simple.rst

     	Thread safety: none
     <BLANKLINE>

-Lets now add some (mild) complexity.
+Let's now add some (mild) complexity.
 We want our UDP to be scalable:

 .. math::
    \begin{array}{ll}